-Madison Area Technical College provides equal opportunity in education and employment.
+Madison Area Technical College Architectural Technician

-Architectural Technician

-Applied Engineer Technologies Program Cluster Center for Agriscience & Technologies
+Applied Engineer Technologies Program Cluster

 The architectural area is broad and challenging.
 It is the purpose of the architect and/or consulting engineer to supply owners with a set of plans and specifications of the structure desired.
 The architectural technician assists the architect or engineer in the development of plans and specifications, and while in the field, checks on building compliance with the contract documents.